 Singlet-triplet excitations and long range entanglement in the spin-orbital liquid candidate FeSc2S4

 Theoretical models of the spin-orbital liquid (SOL) candidate FeSc2S4 had predicted this material to be in close proximity to a quantum critical point separating a spin-orbital liquid phase from a long-range ordered magnetic phase.
 In our research, we examined the magnetic excitations of FeSc2S4 through time-domain terahertz spectroscopy under an applied magnetic field.
 At low temperatures an excitation emerged that we attributed to a singlet-triplet excitation from the SOL ground state.
-A three-fold splitting of this excitation was observed as a function of applied magnetic field.
-As singlet-triplet excitations are typically not allowed in pure spin systems, our results demonstrated the entangled spin and orbital character of the singlet ground and triplet excited states.
-Using experimentally obtained parameters we compared to existing theoretical models to determine FeSc2S4‘s proximity to the quantum critical point.
-In the context of these models, we estimated that the characteristic length of the singlet correlations to be 8.2 in units of nearest neighbor lattice constants which established FeSc2S4 as a SOL with long-range entanglement.
+The triplet character of this excitation was confirmed by an observed three-fold splitting as a function of applied magnetic field.
+Using experimentally measured parameters and existing theoretical models, we determined FeSc2S4‘s proximity to its quantum critical point and estimated that the characteristic length of the singlet correlations to be 8.2 in units of nearest neighbor lattice constants - establishing FeSc2S4 as a SOL with long-range entanglement.

-An asymmetric splitting of an antiferromagnetic resonance through quartic exchange interactions in multiferroic h-HoMnO3
+asymmetric splitting of an antiferromagnetic resonance Via quartic exchange interactions in multiferroic HoMnO3